 Facet joint.
 Injections of a steroid with local anesthetic into the facet joints in the spinal bones, or vertebrae, can help treat back pain resulting from arthritis or injury.
 Pain in the neck, middle back, lower back, buttocks, or upper legs can be controlled in this way.

 Sacroiliac joint.
-Injecting a steroid with local anesthetic medication into the sacroiliac, the area between two of the pelvic bones in the lower back, can block pain in the buttocks, upper leg, and lower back.
+Injecting a steroid with local anesthetic medicine into the sacroiliac joint, the area between the pelvic bones in the lower back, can block pain in the buttocks, upper leg, and lower back.

 Suprascapular nerve block.
 This type of block can be useful for chronic pain involving the shoulder that does not respond to injections directly into arthritic joints.
 It can also be used to block shoulder pain that is severe enough to interfere with needed physical therapy.